ShaunCurtis/Blazr.Timers/readme.md

 ###  There's more that just TimeDate

-In general you should be using `TimeDateOffset` rather than `TimeDate` as it manages time zones.
+`TimeDate` is the most common.
+But it doesn't provide timezone information.
+In most instances you should use the newer `TimeDateOffset` which does provide time zone information.

-If you are only interested in Dates, use `DateOnly`: date equality checking is easy.
+If you are only interested in Dates, use `DateOnly`: it makes date equality checking easy.

 ## One Timer To Rule Them All

 On first impression, building and using timers appears to be a relatively expensive operation.
 That's not the case.
 There's only one timer *service* per AppDomain: called `TimerQueue`.
 Timers are simple objects loaded into the timer list in  `TimeQueue`.

 All the timer implementations basically load `TimerQueueTimer` instances into the `TimeQueue` with callbacks to invoke when the timer expires.

+There's a short articles on timers [here on my personal Github site.](https://shauncurtis.github.io/Posts/Timers.html)

 ## Clean Implementation